Audinot/rails2-template/README.markdown

 Change anything that says `peer` to `md5` instead, then run the `rake` commands again, and everything will be fine.

+#### Heroku's Procfile

-10. You're going to make a Procfile, which is a file Heroku uses to determine what services to start whenever someone makes an HTTP request (looks at your app).
+You're going to make a Procfile, which is a file Heroku uses to determine what services to start whenever someone makes an HTTP request (looks at your app).
 In this case, all we need Heroku to do is start the Thin server we installed earlier.
 I use `vim Procfile` and just add this: